brollin/speak-the-spire-talon/README.md

 ## Installation

-There five different elements that you will need to install to get Speak the Spire up and running.
+There are five different elements that you will need to install to get Speak the Spire up and running.
 What could go wrong?

 1. Talon Voice software: free, amazing speech engine and Python-based framework